Traditional fund accounting

 Nonprofits frequently track funds in Sage Intacct, but how the funds are tracked can differ by organization type and accounting practices.

-• Some organizations still track funds as balancing and follow traditional fund accounting practices.
+Some organizations track funds as balancing and follow traditional fund accounting practices.

-• Many other organizations have instead decided to track net asset impact for compliance purposes.
+Other organizations track net asset impact for compliance purposes.

 For nonprofits that track funds as balancing, you can identify entities configured for tracking of funds to ensure clarity of purpose for the record.